35 years of ransomware: Evolution and lessons

 Looking Ahead

-As cyber threats continue to escalate globally – specially with the AI revolution, the UAE faces unique challenges that necessitate robust defense mechanisms.
-The nation’s rapid technological advancements render it a prime target for cyberattacks.

-The Cisco Cybersecurity Readiness Index for 2024 reveals that 65% of UAE organizations experienced a cybersecurity incident in the past year, while 85% believe that a security incident is likely to disrupt their business in the next 12 to 24 months.
+Saudi Arabia's rapid technological advancement, driven by Vision 2030, brings with it unprecedented opportunities and challenges.
+According to Cisco's 2024 Cybersecurity Readiness Index, 80% of organizations in Saudi Arabia believe that a cybersecurity incident is likely to disrupt their business in the next 12 to 24 months, while 67% have already experienced such an incident in the past year.

-Encouragingly, the findings indicate a significant increase in cybersecurity investment plans among UAE organizations.
-An impressive 99% of respondents are planning to boost their cybersecurity budgets in the upcoming year, and 68% intend to significantly upgrade their IT infrastructure to address security challenges within the next 12 to 24 months, according to the same Cisco Cybersecurity Readiness Index for 2024.
+Positively, companies are becoming increasingly aware of these challenges and are bolstering their defenses.
+Specifically, 60% of organizations plan to significantly upgrade their IT infrastructure to address security challenges within the next 12 to 24 months, and 99% of respondents report a moderate to significant increase in their cybersecurity budgets over the past 12 to 24 months.

-The UAE has gained global recognition for its proactive stance against cybercrimes and attacks.
-According to the Global Security Index 2024, released in September 2024, the nation ranks among the highest-tier countries.
-The UAE demonstrates a firm commitment to cybersecurity through its National Cybersecurity Strategy, the UAE Cybersecurity Council, and partnerships with global law enforcement entities, all aimed at safeguarding critical infrastructure against cybercrime.
+Saudi Arabia has enhanced its cyber resilience through initiatives like the National Cybersecurity Strategy, which aims to create a secure and trusted cyberspace.
+The National Cybersecurity Authority (NCA) has also implemented strict regulations and guidelines to mitigate the risks of cybercrime, demonstrating the country’s commitment to protecting its digital infrastructure and citizens.

 Legal Disclaimer: